inspec/inspec/docs/resources.rst

 Options -- DONE
 -----------------------------------------------------
 This InSpec resource supports the following options for parsing configuration data.
-Use them in an ``options`` block stated outside of (and immediately before) the actual test.
-For example:
+Use them in an ``options`` block stated outside of (and immediately before) the actual test:

 .. code-block:: ruby